chipik/cheburek/README.md

 ### What is this?

-*Cheburek* is [Burp](https://portswigger.net/) extension that allows to detect if email address has been compromised in a data breach.
+*Cheburek* is a [Burp](https://portswigger.net/) extension that allows to detect if an email address has been compromised in a data breach.

 ![Demo](img/demo.png)